FrontEndFoxes/curriculum/workshop/ch2.md

 </template>
 ```

 You should also replace your `<v-img>` tag with `<v-card-media>`, so that our cards can adopt the right styles for the `v-card` Vuetify component.
+You can read more about the 4 card components [here](https://vuetifyjs.com/en/components/cards).
 The final template should look like this:

 ```html
 <template>